 However, after looking at the flashrom source I discovered our chip, the MX25L12833F was only added in the most recent commit to

 flashchips.c but it seems to just be an alias for an existing entry.
 So an older version of flashrom should have worked.
 Regardless, it should've found something and it didn't.
 There is also an open issue regarding this which can be viewed here.

 As you can see the chip is not supported in the version of flashrom I'm running.

-With all the dependency issue this project has these days I wasn't able to build it from the source either.
-At this point the BusPirate was the only hardware I had.
-I had ordered a Shikra and a Attify badge but it wasn't going to arrive for another 3 months.
+With all the dependency issues this project has these days I wasn't able to build it from the source either.
+At this point, the BusPirate was the only hardware I had.
+I had ordered a Shikra and an Attify badge but it wasn't going to arrive for another 3 months.
 I gave the board a better look and it turns out that we might have UART (debug serial port) available to use.
 As seen in the image below there are TX/RX/GND marking on the PCB.

 Before we get into breaking a device and accessing it through its UART interface, let’s first discuss what UART is and how it’s used.

 UART is used for asynchronous serial communications to send and receive data from devices for purposes such as updating firmware manually, debugging tests, or interfacing with the underlying system (kind of like opening a new terminal in Ubuntu).
 UART works by communicating through two wires (a transmitter wire and a receiver wire) to talk to the micro-controller or system on a chip (basically the brains of the device) directly.